xnomas/NetOn-Writeups-2021/Grades/README.md

 </br>
 ![flag_test](./flag_test.png)
 </br>
-And is the proof of concept. `NETON{` encrypted with the function is equal to the first 6 letters of `ciphertext`.
+And here is the proof of concept. `NETON{` encrypted with the function is equal to the first 6 letters of `ciphertext`.
 Now to just bruteforce the whole flag:
 ````javascript
 var alphabet = "0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ!_{}";
 var ciphertext = "nUK<,IDt-.bvKL|./EO$%;k}@_";